Alexandru-S/portfolio-nextjs/README.md

-# Portfolio Blog Starter
+# Portfolio Website

-This is a porfolio site template complete with a blog.
-Includes:
+This is a porfolio site it includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)